Our

 Before long, little Flynn was born, followed by twins Hadley and Ronan.
 With three young boys and a busy farm life, we officially purchased the herd from Mum and Dad.
 It was a full-on season of life—so full-on, in fact, we named our business Herd You’re Busy Ltd!

-In 2016, with the original herringbone shed showing its age, we decided it was time for a big upgrade.
-After drying off the herd to give the cows a rest before calving, Greg and Brian worked together to remove the old milking plant, fill in the pit, and retrofit the shed for a new robotic milking system.
+In 2016, with the original herringbone shed showing its age, we decided it was time for an upgrade.
+After drying off the herd to give the cows a rest before calving we decided to put some of our equity into a new milking plant, a system of milking that would be kinder on the cows and give us more flexibility in our day.
+Greg and Brian worked together to remove the old milking plant, fill in the pit, and we retrofitted the shed for a new robotic milking system.
 The cows were milking themselves in the robots by August 2016.
 The new system attracted a lot of interest, and before long we began opening the farm for tours.
 Greg loves showing people around - sharing both the technology and the story behind our way of farming.
+2026 marks 10 years of robotic farming for us, as well as a decade of farm tours.
+Over that time, we have welcomed thousands of visitors from New Zealand and around the world, giving them a glimpse into our farming methods and helping them understand why New Zealand dairy products are trusted globally for their quality, innovation, and care of the cows and the land.

-Over time, as we already farming in an organic way— we decided to make it official.
+Over time, as we were already farming in an organic way— we decided to make it official.
 After a thorough, multi-year process, both our home dairy farm and the 52-hectare support block that Greg & I purchased in 2020 are now fully organic certified through Biogro.
 Our lively dog Bear also joined our family at this time.
 We’re proud of how far we’ve come—and excited about what’s next.
-We’ve always got a new project on the go, so watch this space!
+We’ve always got a new project on the go, right now we are laying the foundations for The Milk Barn - fill your glass bottles with our farm fresh A2 organic milk direct to the public within Bunnythorpe Village, located in one of our farm paddocks on Dixons Line, Bunnythorpe.
+Opening soon in 2026.
+Check out themilkbarn.co.nz or follow The Milk Barn, Palmy, NZ on social media.